fac30/Agency-Phoenix-Halimah/README.md

+# FAC30B Markup Module Project

-# Halimah and Phoenix's project for the Markup module, as part of FAC30
+Halimah and Phoenix's project for the markup module, designing a website for a translation agency.

 ## Core Stories
 ### As a potential client, I want to: